371 listings

 Close

-Missing cat Brooklyn, photo: Lost cat, Cornelia Street, 30, Brooklyn - female, gray and timid
+Missing cat New York, photo: Lost cat, Royce Street, 1440, New York - spayed female, very vocal

 Every year, thousands of cats go missing in New York City.
 It is estimated that around 10% of pet cats will go missing at some point in their lives.
 If you find yourself in the unfortunate situation of losing your cat, it is essential to know the right steps to take to increase the chances of a happy reunion.